Accelerating Simulation of Stiff Nonlinear Systems using Continuous-Time Echo State Networks: Conclusion Future Work

 We present CTESNs, a data-driven method for generating surrogates of nonlinear ordinary differential equations with dynamics at widely separated timescales.
-Our method maintains accuracy for different parameters in a chosen parameter space, and shows favourable scaling with system size.
+Our method maintains accuracy for different parameters in a chosen parameter space, and shows favourable scaling with system size on a physics-inspired scalable model.
+This method can be applied to any ordinary differential equation without requiring the scientist to simplify the model before surrogate application, greatly improving productivity.

-\textbf{Known limitations}: Our method utilizes the continuous nature of differential equation solutions.
-Hybrid dynamical systems, such as those with event handling \cite{ellison1981efficient}, can introduce discontinuities into the system which will not be adequately captured by the current method.
-Further extensions to the method will be required to handle both derivative discontinuities and events present in Filippov dynamical systems \cite{filippov2013differential}.

-\textbf{Reliability}: In this work we have not proven any error bounds for our method, and while the empirical results are promising, some formal intuition on its reliability is a possible area of further study.
-In addition, more testing needs to be done on CTESNs under controls and as components within larger systems.

-\textbf{Performance}: While we show promising scaling results, we have not shown tight bounds on execution time.
-For the surrogate on the heating system, we do not need solve the reservoir ODE every time we predict a time series because the surrogate has been trained for various parameters against the same reservoir.
-In other words, the reservoir ODE itself has no dependence on the parameter space (only the readout matrix does).
-Hence, we can simply return the solution to the reservoir ODE after training and just use it directly for prediction.
-However, this approach is memory-intensive: the reservoir time series of dimensions and the dense readout matrices of dimensions $N \times N_R$ are both large.
-In addition, for CTESN formulations that take in input forcing functions or have some dependence on parameters, the reservoir would need to be simulated every single time a prediction is made.
-Future work will comment on other such formulations.
-We do note in passing that simulating the reservoir is quite fast in practice as it is non-stiff, and thus techniques which regenerate reservoirs on demand will likely not incur a major run time performance cost.
+In future work, we plan to extend the formulation to take in forcing functions.This entails that the reservoir needs to be simulated every single time a prediction is made, adding to running time, but we do note that numerically simulating the reservoir is quite fast in practice as it is non-stiff, and thus techniques which regenerate reservoirs on demand will likely not incur a major run time performance cost.

-\textbf{Opportunities}: Since CTESNs are largely data driven (the physics dependence is largely driven by using a candidate solution as "input" to the reservoir), an opportunity exists to train surrogates of black-box systems.
-Further opportunities could explore utilizing more structure within equations for building a more robust CTESN or decrease the necessary size of the reservoir.
+Our method utilizes the continuous nature of differential equation solutions.
+Hybrid dynamical systems, such as those with event handling \cite{ellison1981efficient}, can introduce discontinuities into the system which will require extensions to our method.
+Further extensions to the method will handle both derivative discontinuities and events present in Filippov dynamical systems \cite{filippov2013differential}.Further opportunities could explore utilizing more structure within equations for building a more robust CTESN or decrease the necessary size of the reservoir.